dianavile/Code-Notes/Accessibility.md

   - You can use color together with text, underline, audio, and aria-live.
   - [WebAim](https://webaim.org/standards/wcag/checklist#sc1.4.1).
   - You can use [Nocoffee chrome extension](https://chrome.google.com/webstore/detail/nocoffee/jjeeggmbnhckmgdhmgdckeigabjfbddl?hl=en-US) to experience color blindness vision and enhance use of color to convey info.
-  - You can use [High Contrast chrome extension](https://chrome.google.com/webstore/detail/high-contrast/djcfdncoelnlbldjfhinnjlhdjlikmph?hl=en) and check how your UI appear for high contrast users.
+  - Use [High Contrast chrome extension](https://chrome.google.com/webstore/detail/high-contrast/djcfdncoelnlbldjfhinnjlhdjlikmph?hl=en) and check how your UI appear for high contrast users.

-© 2018 GitHub, Inc.